ChristophWald/math_visualizations/README.md

-# Math-visualizations
+# math visualizations
-Visualizations for mathematical operations of signal processing and matrix operations
+The folder 'matrices' contains some visualization of basic matrices and transformations.